-The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom, bunk room, family bathroom and shower room.
+The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom (+ pull out bed), bunk room, family bathroom and shower room.
 There is free super fast wi-fi and a coin operated pay phone (mobile signal poor).
 Each room is described in more detail below:

 Kitchen: Stable door in stone entrance porch opens into a beautiful, spacious farmhouse kitchen with oak worktops, beamed ceiling, stable door to back garden, Aga, small table with 3 chairs, electric oven, hob, fridge, freezer, dishwasher, microwave, toaster, kettle and all the utensils, crockery and cutlery you would need.

 Dining Room: Beamed and part paneled dining room with seating for 8 guests around a rustic farmhouse table.

 Living Room: Spacious living room with local slate floor, wood burning stove, ample seating, Freesat TV, DVD and views over the garden and fells beyond.

 Snug: A small additional sitting room with sofa, armchairs, flagstone floors, open fire place and TV.